Committed-Bodies/committedbodies-website/src/routes/team/francois-johannes-kok.md

 specialisations:
   - title: Weight training
   - title: Sports nutrition
-blurb: NO matter your goal we can get you there!
+blurb: No matter your goal we can get you there!
 actionHeading: Lorem ipsum
 order: 4
 actionInstruction: Come and train with me and let's do this!